There are as many opportunities to grow money as there are people with great ideas. ?Here?is a survey of types of investment...Read more

-What You Pay Your Doctor Under Medicare Depends
+What You Pay Your Doctor Under Medicare Depends on the Doctor

 Medicare Part B recipients must satisfy an annual deductible.
 Once the deductible has been met, Medicare pays 80 percent of what Medicare considers a "reasonable charge" for the item or service.
 The beneficiary is responsible for the other 20 percent.